What Is Foot Pain?

 What Home Remedies Treat and Relieve Foot Pain?

-What Is the Recovery Time for Causes of Pain?
+What Is the Recovery Time for Foot Pain?

 The prognosis of foot pain depends on the cause of the pain.
 Fractures heal after four to six weeks with immobilization and resting.